scott-fryxell/jumpoff/src/consulting.md

 I have mentored, hired and built long lasting teams with minimal resources.
 My soft skills are highly developed and I can connect closely with diverse purpose driven organizations.

-I have spent the last 2 years going slow building out an ideal development enviroment most developers long to work in.
+I have spent the last 2 years going slow building out an ideal development environment to build webapplications in.

-On my first day with you I can deliver a Industry leading software development enviroment that will keep your current and productive year into the future.
+On my first day with you I can deliver an industry leading software development environment and put and app on your phone that we can begin to R&D your problem immediately.
+I have dont the hard work and set you up to keep you current and productive years into the future.

 <sfryxell@me.com>